mroyale/mroyale-server-new/README.md

 - Can somewhat broad player state
 ## TODO
 - Load worlds from world without editing config file
-- Save config to MarioRoyaleSocket and update when the file updates
 - Implement maintenance functionality